Will Tesla Disrupt Long Haul Trucking?

 Tesla Technical Advantage

 Here is where Tesla's technology advantages and electric car manufacturing and design experience become important.
-Tesla does three things differently in their electric cars that translate directly to the solution for getting a big battery into a truck without making the truck too big or too heavy.
+Tesla does three things differently in its electric cars that translate directly to the solution for getting a big battery into a truck without making the truck too big or too heavy.

 - Tesla uses induction motors rather than permanent magnet motors.
 Induction motors can operate efficiently at higher speed and over wider range of speeds, reducing weight while increasing power.

-- Tesla uses integrated thermal management and liquid cooling for their battery, power electronics, motors and passenger compartment.
-Liquid cooling and active cooling (i.e. use of refrigeration to reduce coolant temperature below ambient.) allows motors to operate continuously at higher power levels than allowed by other cooling approaches - something that is important for trucks that must pull heavy loads up long mountain grades.
+- Tesla uses integrated thermal management and liquid cooling for its battery, power electronics, motors, and passenger compartment.
+Liquid cooling and active cooling (i.e. use of refrigeration to reduce coolant temperature below ambient.) allow motors to operate continuously at higher power levels than allowed by other cooling approaches - something that is important for trucks that must pull heavy loads up long mountain grades.

-- Tesla will be using a new induction motor for their high volume Model 3 electric car.
-Several of these motors, used together will match nicely the power and torque requirements for a long range, line-haul truck.
+- Tesla will be using a new induction motor for its high volume Model 3 electric car.
+Several of these motors used together will match nicely the power and torque requirements for a long range, line-haul truck.
 And, Elon Musk has said that is exactly what Tesla will do.

-The engineering bottom line from combining high speed induction motors, active liquid cooling and a volume production motor design is that Tesla will be able to move both motors and gearboxes into the wheel hubs and out of the central frame.
+The engineering bottom line from combining high speed induction motors, active liquid cooling, and a volume production motor design is that Tesla will be able to move both motors and gearboxes into the wheel hubs and out of the central frame.
 This will save weight and open up space for a very large battery and give Tesla's electric truck very long range.

 To begin this technical discussion, we need to appreciate the differences between "conventional reduction gears" like Tesla uses in Model S and Model X and "planetary reduction gears" which are regularly used in automatic transmissions and turboprop aircraft engines.
 I know this is a bit geeky, but bear with me.

-Tesla is likely to shift to a planetary reduction gear box for Model 3.
-The side load on the high speed motor shaft bearings in the Model S and Model X is likely the significant bearing life limiting factor and a planetary reduction gear eliminates this side load.
+Tesla is likely to shift to a planetary reduction gearbox for Model 3.
+The side load on the high speed motor shaft bearings in the Model S and Model X is likely the significant bearing life limiting factor, and a planetary reduction gear eliminates this side load.
 A planetary reduction gear will also be a lot smaller and lighter - and cheaper.
 The drawback is that a planetary gearbox requires integrating design of motor and gears together, making it a more difficult design and development problem.
 A Model 3 motor and planetary reduction gear might look something like this.

 In this sketch, the electric motor has been scaled based on a similar but smaller Astronics (ATRO) aircraft induction starter-generator.
 The outside diameter of the motor is less than 10 inches, the diameter of a heavy truck hub reduction drive axle.